Medical Laboratory Science

 Students must speak with an advisor to learn about recommended courses and the specific details about the prerequisites for the Hines and NorthShore affiliations.

 You will meet the health professions advisor to discuss your specific academic and professional interests.
 Your advisor will work with you throughout your Elmhurst career, clearing obstacles and giving expert guidance.

-After successfully completing an MLS program, students are eligible to write one or more national registry examinations.
+After successfully completing an MLS track, students are eligible to write one or more national registry examinations.

 You can start by contacting your health professions advisor or check out these useful websites: